Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 I added the MouseClicked() method, which allows the players to manipulate the board, select cards, pieces, and destinations, and move, take turns, and win.
 I also made minor edits to the other files, such as making bounds for the board in the isValid() function.
 Then I made some bugfixes in MouseClicked(), and added whichTile() to the Game class.

+### May 26

+I added the rest of the game cards to the possible pool of cards for the deck.
+I tried to get the game constructor to choose cards without choosing the same card twice, using an arraylist implementation, but Mikayla had a better idea to implement (thx Mikayla!!).

+### May 27

+Thinking about how to implement a bot to take player 2's place (in my notebook and on a whiteboard).
+Also trying to keep up with Mikayla's aesthetic changes !!

+### May 30

+Decided to create a bot that first checks win conditions, then checks possible captures of player 1 pieces, and otherwise resorts to a greedy method to move across the board closer to the winning square.
+Also planned how to integrate this with existing setup, draw, and ifmouseclick methods.

+### May 31

+I added the oneplayer mode condition to draw().
+Then I added another condition to ifMouseClicked(), which allows player 1 to select cards, pieces, and destinations, and move, capture, and win, but calls  the botmove() method when player == 2.
+I also started work on botmove(): I iterated through the gameboard to find player 2's pieces, then iterated through player 2's cards, and then through the possible moves for those pieces with those cards, and wrote the conditions for when player 2 wins.

+### June 1

+Continued working on botmove(), but didn't save :skull:.

+### June 2

+Unfortunately past 7 AM, finished botmove() by finishing the capture conditions by using a similar strategy to may 31, then added the greedy alternative algorithm.

 ## Mikayla Lin